Lumacx/studio-/docs/Progress_Dev_Doc.md

 With the core functionality in place, the next phase focuses on monetization and empowering creators with better tools.

 **1. Membership & Subscription System:**
-   - **Task:** Integrate a payment gateway (e.g., Stripe) and build the subscription management flow.
+   - **Task:** Integrate a payment gateway (e.g., Stripe, PayPal) and build the subscription management flow.
    - **Details:** Define the "Premium" and "Creator" tiers.
-Allow users to subscribe, manage, and cancel their memberships.
+Allow users to subscribe, manage, and cancel their memberships. *PayPal integration is mostly complete.*
    - **OG_Modules Ref:** `5.
 Monetization: Subscriptions & Royalties`

 **2. Implement Role-Based Access Control (RBAC):**